Skip to content

 3.6) Portfolio of bets (reduce roadmap fragility)

-Avoid a roadmap where everything depends on a single big launch.
+Avoid a roadmap where everything depends on a single major launch.

 Mix: